|• Does the property have good connectivity vis-à-vis proper roads, highways, rail links, and bus routes?|

 • Are there plenty of job opportunities near your property?
 The more jobs available or created near your property, the more demand there will be for housing.

 If you are in the business of letting out properties, then you should be doing it like a proper business.
 Quite a number of years ago I had a client who was unable to rent her property for over 6 months.
-When I had a look at the property I sensed why.
-The property was dusty and dirty.
-It had a musty, stale odor lingering inside.
-There were cobwebs everywhere.
-It looked dreadful.
+When I had a look at the property I realised the reason was because the property was dusty and dirty.
+It had a musty, stale odor lingering inside and there were cobwebs everywhere – it looked dreadful.

 Changes in technology have made renting out your property a lot easier.
 One of the most significant developments in this step is the rise of AirBnB.
 With AirBnB, you can list your property in less than 30 minutes and have it seen by literally millions of people around the world.
 You become a host to holidaymakers and business travellers.
 I have been hosting hundreds of people from all over the world for nearly 2 years now and the experience has been wonderful.